Cedrik98/FACT_Group_19/README.md

 ## Using Snellius

 ### SSH access to Snellius
-Copy a public ssh key to the server so you do not need to type the password everytime you login.
+Copy a public SSH key to the server so you do not need to type the password every time you log in.
 ```
 ssh-copy-id -i ~/.ssh/id_ed25519.pub scur1035@@snellius.surf.nl
 ```